Visual Arts Courses

 Screen Printing for Commercial Graphics

-Description: The purpose of this course is to guide students in developing a portfolio that will be a representative of their most complete and expressive work.
-Students will be asked to complete a process book along with their finished portfolio pieces.
-There are weekly homework assignments to accompany the techniques learned in class and to provide students the opportunity to expand their individual ideas for pieces.
-Students will complete a significant amount of observational work to develop their foundational art skills, but they will be encouraged to continue creating with their own styles.
+Description: The purpose of this course is to guide students in developing a portfolio that will be representative of their most complete and expressive work.
+Students will complete a process book along with their finished portfolio pieces.
+There are weekly homework assignments to accompany the techniques learned in class and to provide students with the opportunity to expand their individual ideas for art pieces.
+Students complete a significant amount of observational work to develop their foundational art skills, but they are encouraged to continue creating with their own styles.
 Student interest will also influence which techniques and media the class will explore further.

-Description: The purpose of this course is to guide students in developing a portfolio that will be a representative of their most complete and expressive work.
-Students will be asked to complete a process book along with their finished portfolio pieces.
-There are weekly homework assignments to accompany the techniques learned in class and to provide students the opportunity to expand their individual ideas for pieces.
-Students will complete a significant amount of observational work to develop their foundational art skills, but they will be encouraged to continue creating with their own styles.
+Description: The purpose of this course is to guide students in developing a portfolio that will be representative of their most complete and expressive work.
+Students will complete a process book along with their finished portfolio pieces.
+There are weekly homework assignments to accompany the techniques learned in class and to provide students with the opportunity to expand their individual ideas for art pieces.
+Students complete a significant amount of observational work to develop their foundational art skills, but they are encouraged to continue creating with their own styles.
 Student interest will also influence which techniques and media the class will explore further.

 Women in Metal Work

-Description: In this course, young women will be introduced to different areas of working with metal, without male peer influence.
-Whether it is to solve a problem or to create a piece of art, metal can be used in many different ways.
-We will explore melting steel and casting it into new parts, welding and the different types and applications, sheet metal and assorted types of steel stock.
-Students will start with instruction, be assigned a number of challenges, then decide on a final project.
+Description: Whether it is to solve a problem or to create a piece of art, metal can be used in many ways.
+In this course, young women are introduced to different areas of working with metal, including welding, silversmithing, and forging in the context of a female-only course section.
+Students will start with instruction, be assigned a group challenge, explore silversmithing, and then decide on a final project.

 Woodworking

-Description: This course acquaints the students with the essential principles of woodworking.
+Description: The Woodworking course acquaints students with the essential principles of woodworking.
 Topics include wood characteristics, use of hand tools, portable power tools, and basic machinery.
 Emphasis is placed on proper technique, safety, and policies for the woodshop.
 Students complete a project designed to develop primary woodworking skills.